there4/markdown-resume/README.md

 ## Building a Release

 1. Tag the repo with the new build number.
-This will be picked up for both the `version` file used by the self update command and placed into the phar file.
-2. Run `pake build`.
+2. Run `composer build`.
 3. Push both the tag and the code.

-Check out the pake tooling for more information about the build.
-Pake will be installed to `./vendor/bin/pake`.
-So for instance a complete phar file build looks like `./vendor/bin/pake build`.

 ## Acknowledgments